maxjdugan/wax-nep-80/_exhibits/c.md

 ### Works Cited

-Lorimer, Norma and Benton Fletcher. *By the Waters of Egypt*.
+Lorimer, Norma and Benton Fletcher. <i>By the Waters of Egypt</i>.
 London: Methuen & Company, 1909.

-Sladen, Douglas. *Oriental Cairo: The City of the “Arabian Nights*.
+Sladen, Douglas. <i>Oriental Cairo: The City of the “Arabian Nights</i>.
 Philadelphia: J. B Lippincott Company, 1911.